SurDno/Uncut/README.md

 [+] Added a previously missing reward - a pack of AP 5,45 ammo and 1500 RU.
 It was originally a flash drive with data on modifying the gas exhaust of a machine gun as well as GP-25 Koster, but that was later transferred to Hermit's quest and this one was left rewardless.

+**Characters:**
+* Made Professor Beanpolev move between unused points in his shack instead of staying in the same place.

 **Sounds:**
 * Restored Father Valerian's greeting and farewell phrases.
 Besides, since one of the latter was a copy of another, an original file has been ported from Build 3436.